jubilee23/GOVERNMENT-GRANT-ANALYSIS/README.md

 ![](govt_grant.jpg)

 ## INTRODUCTION
-Money and business go hand in hand as money is the only way business can be developed.
-So that’s where government grants come into the picture for early stage companies, consultants, universities, utilities and consultants comes into play.
+Money and business are inherently connected, as financial resources are essential for business development.
+Government grants play a vital role in supporting early-stage companies, consultants, universities, and utilities by providing the necessary funding to drive innovation, growth, and sustainability.
+These grants serve as a crucial mechanism for transforming ideas into actionable outcomes, helping businesses navigate the journey from inception to stability.

-Government grants are a critical tool in fostering business growth, innovation, and stability.
-These grants help businesses progress from inception to sustainability, often providing the initial support required to bridge the gap between ideas and actionable results.
-In this dataset, we explore how the U.S. government allocated grants to businesses, focusing on how, who, and where the funds were distributed.
-Below is a detailed breakdown of the objectives for the grant.
+This dataset examines the allocation of U.S. government grants to businesses, analyzing the distribution of funds across different recipients, sectors, and geographic locations.
+Below is a detailed outline of the key objectives of these grants.
 #### N/B This dataset spans from 1991-2024, providing a comprehensive view of the grant given by government over three(3) decades.
 However for the purpose of this summary, we will focus on the most recent years, 2023-2024.

 ## PROJECT OBJECTIVES